vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 who follows ceaselessly the rules and behavior of the Kula, having off ered us wine and meat changed into something else, //196//

-must consider carefully the forms of the fl ow of your expansion which is \[in fact\] none but You.
+must consider carefully the forms of the flow of your expansion which is \[in fact\] none but You.

 *evaṁ jñātvā varārohe kaulācārapara ḥ sadā * /